Reputation Expert: Wynn (NASDAQ:WYNN) Must Distance Itself From CEO To Protect Gaming Licenses, Brand

 The Wynn brand is too broad to change its name quickly, but the company will ultimately have to distance itself from its founder if it wants to protect its licenses in Nevada and Massachusetts, where the character of individuals is part of gaming commission criteria, Nossovsky said.

 “The brand is too strong to change its name.
 I think the company will do far better by separating itself from Steve Wynn," Kossovsky said.
-"The company must draw a bright line between Steve Wynn and the organization, indicating that he is a rogue, that rogue behavior is not OK and [they] have isolated the problem."
+"The company must draw a bright line between Steve Wynn and the organization, indicating that he is a rogue, that rogue behavior is not OK and [they] have isolated the problem.

 Related Links: